newtriks/cssapi/README.md

 export default api
 ```

-If you call `configureCssApi` with no arguments you will get the default configuration which you can take a look at here: `src/config/defaultConfig.js`.
-This configuration enables lots of functionality out of the box, but doesn't define any breakpoints.
+If you call `configureCssApi` with no arguments you will get the default configuration (sourced from [this file](https://github.com/Undistraction/cssapi/blob/master/src/config/defaultConfig.js)).
+This configuration enables lots of functionality out of the box and serves as a great basis to build upon.

+### Customising configuration

 Lets take a look at a custom configuration: